ginigangadharan/sitev2/_pages/terraform-questions.md

 - Add any resources from required provider and Terraform will automatically download the provider while running `terraform init` command

 ---
-Q. If you remove resources from the Terraform state, resources will be physically destroyed from real-world infrastructure.
+-Q. If you remove resources from the Terraform state, resources will be physically destroyed from real-world infrastructure.
 False

 Q. In Terraform 0.12  terraform init cannot automatically download third-party providers.